NREL/PV_ICE/docs/sphinx/source/data.rst

 (optional) The number of years after the installation year at which 90% of the cohort of  modules will be removed from the field

 module_degradation_[%]: float
-Percentage annual reduction of the module’s performance, relative to it’s nameplate. i.e. 0.5 %.
+Percentage annual reduction of the module's performance, relative to it’s nameplate. i.e. 0.5 %.

 *module_manufacturing_efficiency_[%]: float
 Efficiency of manufacturing modules (if there are losses of modules and all associated   products during production).